Wasserstein-Based Test for Empirical Measure Convergence of Dependent Sequences: Conclusion

 We introduced Wasserstein-based hypothesis tests for empirical-measure convergence in dependent sequences, covering both the one-sample setting with a known invariant measure and the practically important setting in which the invariant measure is unknown.
 Our main methodological contribution is the pairwise test based on $\sqrt{n}\,W_1\bigl(\hat\mu_n^{(i)},\hat\mu_n^{(j)}\bigr)$, together with asymptotic guarantees for coverage and power.

-Across experiments, the asymptotic approximation is strongest when the long-run covariance structure is known explicitly, yielding good calibration and clear separation under alternatives.
-When the covariance must be estimated, performance remains useful, but finite-sample distortions are more visible and the convergence rates in the main theorem are no longer guaranteed.
-Although part of this mismatch stems from covariance estimation, its practical impact, especially on the power of the test, decreases as the sample size $n$ increases.
-This points to a clear practical direction: applications of the proposed tests should prioritize accurate long-run covariance estimation, since improvements at this step directly enhance inference quality.
-Future work could focus on covariance estimators that preserve the desired asymptotic convergence rates.
+Across experiments, the asymptotic approximation is strongest when the long-run covariance structure is known explicitly, yielding good estimation and clear separation under alternatives.
+When the covariance must be estimated, performance remains useful, but finite-sample distortions are more visible.
+Our theoretical results in this regime are deliberately conservative: the finite-grid plug-in analysis establishes consistency of the covariance estimator and of the associated oracle grid-based Gaussian critical values, but it does not by itself prove asymptotic validity for the exact continuous $W_1$ statistic.
+Bridging that remaining gap requires a grid-refinement argument with $m=m_n\to\infty$ together with assumptions controlling the discretization error.
+This points to a clear practical direction: applications of the proposed tests should prioritize accurate long-run covariance estimation, while future work should couple that step with a continuous-limit refinement theory.